BillyXYB/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.ri.cmu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My current research interests are computer vision, including generative modeling, perception, and understanding in 3D data.
+bio: My current research interests are computer vision and robotics.

 # Interests to show in About widget
 interests:
   - Computer Vision
+  - Robotics
   - Artificial Intelligence